 Data transformation

-Transform all other data-time formats into the following format:
+Transform all other date-time formats into the following format:

 DD-MM-YYYY HH:mm:ss (24 hours format)

 Calculate readings in log-scale from linear scale.
 The flag to perform this operation is set in the config.json file with “LOG_SCALE”: [columns to be in log scale] entry.
 Default entry is set to an empty list [].
 New columns will be generated for each of the columns specified.
+Below is a sample entry for the config file:

+“LOG_SCALE”: [ “A”, “B”, “C” ]

+The alphabets “A”, “B”, “C” represents example columns in the raw data file to be converted into log-scale.

 Compute reading difference in time.
-The flag to perform this operation is set in the config.json file with “TIME_DIFFERENCED”: [columns to be time differenced] entry.
+The flag to perform this operation is set in the config.json file with “TIME_DIFFERENCING”: [columns to be time differenced] entry.
 Default entry is set to an empty list [].
-The time difference to used for this operation is set by “TIME_DIFFERENCE”: 1 entry.
+The time difference to use for this operation is determined by the number of rows.
+Below is a sample entry for the config file:

+“TIME_DIFFERENCING”: [[“A”, 1], [“A”, 2], [“B”, 2]]

+Here, [“A”, 1] represents an example column “A” where the difference between consecutive ‘1’ number of rows is used calculate the time difference in an adjacent separate column.

 Meta data